-For a list of current approved solicitor’s or to verify if a solicitor has been approved and permitted by the City, please contact the City Clerk’s office at (618) 997-6281.
+For a list of currently approved solicitors or to verify if a solicitor has been approved and permitted by the City, please contact the City Clerk’s office at (618) 997-6281.

 Pushy, rude, or aggressive solicitors

-Beyond the restrictions listed above, the City of Marion does not directly regulate demeanor of individual solicitors.
-Remember however, that as a homeowner or occupant you may at any time ask a solicitor to leave your property.
+Beyond the restrictions listed above, the City of Marion does not directly regulate the demeanor of individual solicitors.
+Remember, however, that as a homeowner or occupant, you may at any time ask a solicitor to leave your property.
 Every resident has the right to feel secure in their home, should you feel threatened or unsafe based upon a solicitor’s behavior, contact the Police immediately at (618) 993-2124.

 The city encourages residents having complaints about aggressive or deceptive practices of a business to file a consumer complaint with the Illinois Attorney General’s Office at (800) 243-0618.